Mehtaverse

 Bio

-Applied Research: I founded and co-lead a nonprofit research lab, SimPPL, rebuilding trust on the social internet, developing projects in seven countries, collaborating with national newsrooms, think tanks, and UN agencies.
-We raised $2.5 million in competitive awards with our partners, developing two major thrusts:
+I founded and co-lead a tech nonprofit, SimPPL, rebuilding trust in online information, collaborating with international newsrooms, think tanks, and UN agencies in several countries.
+We raised $2.5 million in competitive awards with collaborators, working on two projects:

-2. Sakhi is an award-winning, MIT-incubated tech venture delivering reproductive health literacy in India and Bangladesh that is now partnering with Cohere Labs, the frontier AI company, on healthcare evaluations of large language models.
-This is part of rebuilding digital trust focused on health outcomes and digital health literacy.
+2. Sakhi is an award-winning, MIT-incubated tech venture delivering reproductive health literacy in India and Bangladesh, now working with Cohere Labs on reproductive health evaluations of large language models.

 Teaching